3. Open Educational Resources and the Case for Prioritizing, Using, Finding, and Sharing OER Content | Readings

 Assignment

 • Adapt or create a 10-15 minute interactive presentation and transcript you can use to introduce teachers to open educational resources.
-If you use materials that you did not create yourself make that you have some sort of permission to use them, and be sure to attribute them (if required).
+If you use materials that you did not create yourself, make sure that you have some sort of permission to use them, and be sure to attribute them (if required).

 Introducing Open Educational Resources

 Imagine finding a resource that fits your course.
 It fits how you or your collaborator tend to teach.
-It has nearly of the features you need and want.
+It has nearly all of the features you need and want.
 It aligns with course objectives or learning standards.
 It would help students to understand key concepts and relationships and extend their knowledge to other situations or tasks.
 The reading level is appropriate for your students.
-You believe it will help students to collaborate with each other in critically evaluating and assess information, and that students will perceive the subject material as relevant.
+You believe it will help students to collaborate with each other when critically evaluating and assessing information, and that students will perceive the subject material as relevant.
 It is already free online too.
 It is as close to perfect as it gets!
-You want to incorporate it into your course materials and share your version with you colleagues.
+You want to incorporate it into your course materials and share your version with your colleagues.

 Beyond these characteristics, what sort of upfront permission do you find most useful?
-Your answer might be something like this: “I want to be able to copy and share it” or “I want to be able to level it to fit my students’ needs and make copies for my students” or “I want my students to adapt or build on this as part of their learning.”
+Your answer might be something like this: “I want to be able to copy and share it” or “I want to be able to edit it to fit my students’ needs and make copies for my students” or “I want my students to adapt or build on this as part of their learning.”

 Using open educational resources may help educators get there.